 - Heavy-duty cooling system

 - Body-Color & Clear Top Dual Roof Package

 - Z51 performance suspension with Magnetic Selective Ride Control (Upgraded by Lingenfelter to Performance Street/Track settings)

-- Chevrolet Infotainment 3 Premium System with Navigation and 8″ diagonal HD color touchscreen Standard
+- Chevrolet Infotainment 3 Premium System with Navigation, 8″ diagonal HD color touchscreen, and HUD display

 Source: General Motors Chevrolet division website

 Special Presentation at Corvettes at Carlisle

 Take a look at more articles and videos on our Press page